As a tenant, what documents should I expect to receive before I move into a property?

 There are a number of different scenarios that can occur if the owner decides to sell - these can depend on the expiry and terms of your tenancy agreement.

-For example, if you are within the fixed term of your tenancy and the property is sold to another investor, you continue to have your rights to the property as a tenant when the new owner assumes the responsibility as your landlord.
+For example, if you are within the fixed term of your tenancy and the property is sold to another investor, you continue your rights as a tenant to the property when the new owner assumes the responsibility as your landlord.

 If the property is sold to someone who wishes to live there, you will be given notice to vacate - this will usually give you plenty of time to arrange your next property.